thutahw/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## 3. About
-(Contributed by Li Jianhan & Shi Hui Ling)
+(Contributed by Li Jianhan, Thuta Htun Wai, Kaitlyn Ng, Reuben & Shi Hui Ling)

 ### 3.1.
 Structure of this Document
 To give you the most amount of flexibility over what you can do with Baymax, we have provided a large set of features.